gotaproblem/pistorm-atari/README.md

 * `sudo apt-get remove openocd`
 * `sudo apt-get install openocd=0.11.0~rc2-1`

-Run the FPGA update with `./flash.sh`, this will automatically detect your CPLD version and flash appropriately.
+Run the FPGA update with `./flash.sh`, this will automatically detect your CPLD variant and flash appropriately.

 If successful "Flashing successful!" will appear, if not it will fail with "Flashing failed" and `nprog_log.txt` will be created with more details.